3lbsofSalt/DansCarBarn/README.md

 git checkout -b {USERNAME}/{FEATURE}	# create and switch to a feature branch
 ```

-For example, if my name was John P. Trystate and I was working on a feature branch that implemented the Transport-inator, I would create the branch `jtrystate/transport-inator`.
+For example, if John P. Trystate was going to implement the Transport-inator, he would create the feature branch `jtrystate/transport-inator`.

 After implementing the feature, prepare for code review by running `yarn run lint` in both `frontend/` and `backend/` to eliminate any last-minute bugs and adhere to the style guide.